box/developer.box.com/guides/box-ai/ai-tutorials/default-agent-overrides.md

 ## 開始する前に

-Make sure you followed the steps listed in [prerequisites for using Box AI][prereq] to create a custom app and authenticate.
+Make sure you followed the steps listed in [getting started with Box AI][prereq] to create a custom app and authenticate.
 To get more context, read about [agent overrides][agent-overrides].

 ## Override prompt